Settings Reference

 inNodeModules: true, // npm packages remain external

-outsideRootPath: false, // Inter-package imports are local
+outsideRootPath: false, // Inter-package imports are local, even if outside rootPath

 customSourcePatterns: [] // No custom patterns